Oregon criminal record expungement · all 36 counties

 • Complex case or contested hearing: $2,500–$5,000+

 Keep in mind, attorney fees usually don't include the OSP background check or fingerprinting — you'd pay those separately.
-Hiring a lawyer makes the most sense if your case is complicated, you have convictions in multiple counties, or the DA is likely to push back.
+Oregon Expungement Lawyers handles Oregon expungements for a flat $700 fee.

 Multiple Convictions